Find Grad Schools

 17% Racial-Ethnic Minorities*

 University of Nebraska - Lincoln comes in at #2 on our list of the most popular colleges offering master's degrees in zoology.
 Each year, around 25,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,770 per year, while in-state graduate students, on average, pay $6,138 per year.
-For the 2020-2021 academic year, 18 master's degrees were handed out to zoology majors at UNL.
+During the most recent year for which we have data, 18 people received their master's degree in zoology from UNL.
 Around 17% of these students were from an underrepresented racial-ethnic group, and 56% were women.

 #3